Hermeian haloes: extreme objects with two interactions in the past: Simulations and Methodology

-In this definition it is important to note that we consider haloes that experienced only one passage in item (i).
-Thus, Hermeian haloes are not backsplashers.
-Another choice is to consider haloes that had one or more passages, which is adopted in e.g. \citet{Diemer_2021}.
+In this definition it is important to note that we consider haloes that experienced only one passage through the target.
+Thus, Hermeian haloes are not backsplashers, which makes it more convenient to compare backsplash and Hermeian samples.
+An alternative choice is to consider haloes that had one or more passages, which is adopted in e.g. \cite{Diemer_2021}.

-To be called Hermeian, a halo must satisfy the following conditions: \begin{flushleft} \begin{enumerate} \item its main progenitor was within the virial radius of other haloes (the targets) exactly twice, \item the descendants of the targets are different at $z = 0$, \item a Hermeian halo and the descendants of the targets are different haloes at $z = 0$, \item a Hermeian halo is a field halo at $z = 0$ (i.e. $\textbf{pid} = -1$). \end{enumerate} \end{flushleft}
+To be called Hermeian, a halo must satisfy the following conditions: \begin{flushleft} \begin{enumerate} \item a Hermeian halo is a field halo at $z = 0$, \item its main progenitor was within the virial radius of two other haloes (the targets) exactly once each (during the time when the halo finder is able to track its evolution), \item the descendants of the targets are different at $z = 0$, \item a Hermeian halo and the descendants of the targets are different haloes at $z = 0$.